Samsung/netcoredbg/doc/cli.md

 ncdb> file dotnet
 ```

-The name of the assembly for debugging and all the required parameters could be set with "set-args" command, for example:
+The name of the assembly for debugging and all the required parameters could be set with "set args" command, for example:
 ```
-ncdb> set-args hello.dll param1 param2
+ncdb> set args hello.dll param1 param2
 ```

 ### Running debugging program